 What’s a good second-choice major, if my first choice is Undeclared?

-The second-choice major should be carefully chosen, and reflect the student’s career interests at application time.
-There are two main reasons for this.
-1) Some students who list Undeclared as their first choice may be admitted to their second-choice option, depending on demand.
-2) We will use the second-choice major as an indication of the likely demand on majors at the end of the first year.
+The second-choice major should be carefully chosen and reflect the student’s career interests at application time.
+Some students who list Undeclared as their first choice may be admitted to their second-choice option, depending on demand.

 What classes would I take in my first year in the Undeclared Program?

-First-Year Engineering: Undeclared students will take a regular set of foundational courses, common to many engineering majors, plus at least one (and possibly two) “gateway” courses.
+First-Year Engineering Undeclared students will take a regular set of foundational courses common to many engineering majors, plus at least one (and possibly two) “gateway” courses.
 Foundational courses include Calculus (2 semesters), Chemistry (1 or 2 semesters), Physics (1 semester) and Rhetoric (1 semester).
 Students with AP credit may skip one or more of these courses and move ahead to other courses.
-Undeclared students are also highly encouraged to take Engineering 101, a one-hour course that provides an overview of all of the engineering majors.
+Undeclared students are required to take Engineering 101, a one-hour course that provides an overview of all of the engineering majors.

 Gateway courses are technical subjects that provide an entry point to one or two specific majors.
 These courses provide a way to “sample” a major, and they are often a required course in that major.
 If you eventually choose a different major, the gateway course often counts toward a requirement in that major.
-Examples of gateway courses are ECE 110 (for electrical and/or computer engineering), GE 101 or ME 170 (for mechanical, civil, general, and industrial engineering), and CS 125 (for computer science).
+Examples of gateway courses are ECE 110 (for electrical and/or computer engineering) and SE 101 or ME 170 (for mechanical, civil, general, and industrial engineering).
 All classes will be chosen in consultation with an engineering advisor.

 If I’m in First Year Engineering: Undeclared, will the grades I earn my first year influence the choices I have for a major?

 Students in the Undeclared option must be in good academic standing (minimum GPA of 2.0) in order to declare a major during the spring of their first year.
+They also need to have taken the classes needed to qualify for their majors of interest.
 We will try to honor Undeclared students’ requests for placement within the engineering majors.
 However, we cannot guarantee that every student in the Undeclared option will be placed in their first-choice major, because of high demand for some majors.
-Having better grades may make it easier for you to get into a high-demand major.
+Earning high grades may make it easier for you to get into a high-demand major.